coloringpagesdesign/cpd-js-api/README.md

 # ColoringPagesDesign API JavaScript Client
+You can create printable coloring pages for kids and adults.

-A JavaScript wrapper for the ColoringPagesDesign API, providing easy access to coloring page designs and templates.
+A JavaScript wrapper for the ColoringPagesDesign API, providing easy access to creating coloring page designs.

 ## Getting Started